SCodePK/Field-Engineer-Assistant/Frontend_main/README.md

 *  __Web Server:__ Apache2 (SSL termination via Let's Encrypt).
 *  __SSL Certificate:__ Let's Encrypt.

-## Getting Started ##
-To run the KnowHive assistant Application locally, follow these steps:
-1. Clone the repository:
-`git clone`

-2. Navigate to the project directory:
-`cd KnowHive-Frontend`

-3. Install dependencies:
-`npm install`

-4. Start the development server:
-`npm start`

 ### Configuration ###
 Make sure to configure the backend server URL in the axios requests within the code.
 Update the URL accordingly in the following pages: